ms/buildtogether.tech/src/git-solo.md

 > confusing ways, particularly if you have merged changes from another branch into
 > the one you're squashing, so we recommend that you avoid it for schoolwork.

-Branches can be confused, but this <span i="Git!workflow; workflow (in Git)">workflow</span> will help you keep track of what you are doing:
+Branches can be confused, but this [% i "Git!workflow" "workflow (in Git)" %]workflow[% /i %] will help you keep track of what you are doing:

 1.  `git checkout main` to make sure you are in the `main` branch.